What Is a Transfer Switch for a Generator?

 Learn more about commercial generator transfer switches and how to choose the right type for your business.

-What Is a Transfer Switch?
+What Is a Transfer Switch for a generator?

 A transfer switch is a device that transfers an electrical load between a main power source and an alternative or backup source, typically a generator.
 The transfer switch connects to the main breaker and generator to turn the power sources on and off during an outage to ensure your business maintains consistent power.
 Transfer switches also help your business comply with various electrical standards and codes, including those outlined in the National Electrical Code (NEC).